 Confidence is an official member of the Forbes Technology Council, an invitation-only community for world-class CIOs, CTOs, and technology executives.
-She has won the Cybersecurity Woman of the Year.
+Winner of the 2023 Cybersecurity Woman of the World Award.

 Confidence’s superpower?
 A deep understanding of cyber security fused with great communication skills; enabling her to communicate cyber security best practices in a relatable and engaging way with no jargon, to audiences of all types.
 Little wonder she has been nicknamed “The Relatable CyberSecurity Queen”.